Why Intern with Tagawa?

 Although not every department works on Saturday and Sundays, there will be some weeks where Saturdays and Sundays are expected.

-All housing is provided to interns in Brighton, CO while they are in the internship program free of charge.
+All housing is provided to interns within 30 minutes from our greenhouse facilities while they are in the internship program, free of charge.

-You may be placed with a roommate of the same gender.
+You may be placed with a roommate of the same gender in the same housing unit.

-*Note: This is an agricultural position that meets the Agricultural Exemption under the FLSA, and is not compensated 1.5x earnings for hours worked over 40.
-We pay interns for all hours worked and reimburse for mileage and make traveling arrangements such as hotel room and costs if traveling to NM is required.
+*Note: This is an agricultural position that meets the Agricultural Exemption under the FLSA and would receive overtime only if working more than 54 hours in a week.
+We pay interns for all hours worked and reimburse for mileage and travel if required.

-You will work with John and Lupe to run the seeding lines.
-Seeding Operators run the machines and you can see first hand the kind of support the team needs to move thousands of trays a day in and out of our Seeding area.
+You will work with Pate and Nate to run the seeding lines alongside Seeding Operators to move thousands of trays a day in and out of our Seeding area.

 At our Foothills facility in Golden, we have both AutoStix and traditional hand sticking lines.
-Some of our top stickers can do over 1400 sticks per person per hour while still using a gentle touch to ensure each plant can become a rooted liner.
-This is only possible due to our standardized process and the hard work of our Sticking Team!
+Some of our top stickers can do over 1,400 sticks per person per hour while still using a gentle touch to ensure each plant can become a rooted liner.

 We love interns because many of our Production Team were Horticulture Majors when they were in school too!

-For the Internship Program this year, you will spend 2-3 weeks working side by side with our Production Team to see how these scientists give each plant in the greenhouse world-class care: even when it’s expected for them to produce millions of plants during our winter and spring season.
+During one of the Operation/Production Rotations, you will be working side by side with our Production Team to see how these scientists give each plant in the greenhouse world-class care: even when it’s expected for them to produce millions of plants during our winter and spring seasons.

-At both facilities, we challenge our production teams to take a “No-Touch” approach.
-This is how each facility watch over the entire greenhouse facility with less than a dozen people, and still maintain water and soil pH/EC, temperature, light, humidity, and chemical templates.
+We challenge our production teams to take a “No-Touch” approach.
+This is how each facility watches over the entire greenhouse with less than a dozen people, and still maintain water and soil pH/EC, temperature, light, humidity, and chemical templates.

 NOTE: Interns working in Production will not meet requirements to obtain Colorado certifications to apply chemicals (controlled growth regulators, pesticides, herbicides, etc.).
 You will however, work hands-on with moisture and quality management during this rotation, and see firsthand how teams react to different challenges.